ng-alain/delon/docs/how-to-start.en-US.md

 ];
 ```

-Above we used the `LayoutDefaultComponent` base layout in the business module, the user authorization uses the `LayoutPassportComponent` user authorization layout and the full screen layout.
+Above we used the `LayoutDefaultComponent` base layout in the business module.
+User authorization uses `LayoutPassportComponent` user authorization layout and the full screen layout.

 It is recommended that all submodules be loaded using a lazy module, such as the `TradeModule` order module, which organizes the code structure more efficiently.